qscdfg/mybash/README.md

 # mybash
-Eclipse plugin for bash script based on xtext
+Eclipse plugin for bash script based on xtext1